 Leaving the safety and confines of the child care center can be a scary milestone for children.
 Often times there are children and their families that have been with our program since infancy!
 It is only natural to feel a little intimidated when Kindergarten rolls around.
 WACCC works hard to make this transition as seamless as possible for our preschoolers.

 As a School Readiness program, our staff works diligently to prepare our preschoolers for this next and important phase in their lives.
 The State of CT issues a base list of tasks that children should be able to accomplish by the time they enter the public school system.
 This list is updated from time to time, and immediately relayed to our teachers to ensure that they are guiding the children in a manner that will prepare them for what’s to come.

-WACCC uses Ages and Stages Questionnaires as a means for developmental evaluation during the infant and toddler years.
-As children move on to preschool, the CT Frameworks Assessment measures the progress of students and the effectiveness of the curriculum.
-This is an ongoing evaluation tool utilized by program staff.
-When planning their lessons, program staff refers to the Frameworks benchmarks and utilize them in their teaching.
-On average, staff incorporate four performance standards per week.
-As the children learn to accomplish these said tasks, it is documented on their developmental charts.
-Although this is an ongoing assessment which is referred to throughout the year, as a standard children are evaluated upon enrollment, mid year and at the end the end of the school year.

-Each year, the Winchester Public Schools announce their Kindergarten registration dates, which are posted throughout the Center and sent home with each preschool child.
-As of June 2009 WACCC has participated in the Kindergarten Transition Plan as adopted by the Winchester Board of Education.
-For more information on the Kindergarten Transition Plan please see the Head Teacher.
+WACCC Education Manager and Executive Director serves on the Early Childhood Connections committee along with kindergarten teachers, special education teachers, Head Start representatives, Family Resource Center staff, Batcheller School principal, and preschool special education staff.
+Early Childhood Connections oversees Kindergarten Transition and serves as the Winchester School Readiness Council.
+Early Childhood Connections provides WACCC with an established link with our local elementary schools to help families prepare for and manage transitions from our program to kindergarten.
+Winchester is the first school district in Connecticut to have a Kindergarten Transition policy adopted by the Board of Education.
+Early Childhood Connections meets on a monthly basis during the school year.
+Parent information sessions are planned, registration procedures and timelines are decided upon, and improvement based on the previous year’s transition is occurring at every meeting.
+All information from these meetings is brought back to our center and shared with our preschool teachers and parents.

 Professional Teaching Staff